Curtis Main: Dundee

 On 17 January 2024, after agreeing to mutually part ways with Bengaluru, Main returned to Scotland with Scottish Premiership club Dundee on an 18-month deal.
 He made his debut on 20 January, as a substitute in a Scottish Cup game away to Kilmarnock.

 Main opened his scoring account with Dundee on 13 July 2024 in style, scoring a hat-trick in a 7–1 away victory over Bonnyrigg Rose in the Scottish League Cup group stage.
 Main scored his first league goal for Dundee on 31 August against former club St Mirren.

 Ayr United

 On 25 January 2025, Main's Dundee contract was terminated by mutual consent and he signed an 18-month contract with Scottish Championship club Ayr United.
 Main made his debut for the Honest Men the same day, coming on as a substitute in a league win over Partick Thistle.
 On 1 March, Main scored his first goals for Ayr United, netting a brace in a home league win over Airdrieonians.

+Greenock Morton (loan)

+On January deadline day in February 2026, Main joined fellow Scottish Championship club Greenock Morton on loan until the end of the season.
+Main made 10 appearances and scored twice for the Ton, including a late equaliser against Airdrieonians which confirmed their Scottish Championship safety.
+Main left Ayr United after the club confirmed he was out of contract in May 2026.

+Brechin City

+On 25 September 2026, Main joined Lowland League East club Brechin City on a short-term deal until January 2027.